tomasg88/CandyApp/README.md

 # CandyApp
-Image detection mobile app for Candy's.
+Image detection mobile app for Candies.
 The long term goal of the app is to become the 1st guide for good candies around the world.

 ## Why?